pkmh/hello-world/shell/README.md

 - [Misc](#misc)

 ## Basics
-The Shell is a CLI (command line interface).
+The "shell" is just a CLI (command line interface).
 Basically, it's a power-user user tool that enables users to give their operating system direct commands.
 As such, it's not a programming language in the traditional sense, but it's incredibly versatile/powerful and can be used to accomplish many traditional programming tasks.

 Before creating or running any shell programs, you should know how to navigate and interact with your filesystem.
 Oftentimes files/directories are referenced relative to some position:
 ```
- .   => references the current directory.
+ .   => references the current directory
- ..  => references the parent directory.
+ ..  => references the parent directory
  ~   => references the home directory of the user currently logged in.
-It's a shortcut of sorts.
+It's a shortcut of sorts
 ```

 As for some basic commands, you can combine the next examples with the previous ones: